Angela-Sin/PP1-Iceland/README.md

  The purpose of the site is to provide information about Iceland.
 The site provides information and images of the most popular tourist locations in Iceland.

+ Users of this website can find out more about the Iceland, short concept about most popular places for tourists, a gallery of of a beautiful natur, fauna and places, and a contact form for requesting more information.
+The website was created using the responsive-first concept and is responsive on all screen sizes.

  ![Screenshot 2024-07-31 152141](https://github.com/user-attachments/assets/f6d6b7c1-b0df-450f-b20b-168511523d56)

  The repository can be found at this [Link](https://angela-sin.github.io/PROJECT1/)